eklingen/esbuild-browserslist/README.md

 For minor versions or ranges (like `ios_saf 12.1-13.3`), the oldest version specified is used (`ios_saf 12`).

+### 6. Multiple versions behavior

+For duplicate targets, only the oldest version is used.

 ## Dependencies

 This package requires ["browserslist"](https://www.npmjs.com/package/browserslist).